ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 The second method comes from our `_string_formatting.py` module and inserts an entry into the text log we will soon define.

 #### 3.4.3 Text log
-A text log is a useful tool which we can use in order to present valuable information to the user.
+A text log is a helpful tool that we can use to present valuable information to the user.
 The idea is to print status updates to the user upon key progress part completions.

 A text log can be defined using the following syntax: